berryflake/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
 ### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
+# This project is forked from CheisTutusTech, amd build upon it, mainly theming, icon-set and modifiy shortcuts.
 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.